Aamis: Reception

-Deborah Young for The Hollywood Reporter wrote "One would have liked the story to end on some unexpected note of unfettered imagination in keeping with the defiant spirit of what has gone before.
+Deborah Young for The Hollywood Reporter wrote, "One would have liked the story to end on some unexpected note of unfettered imagination in keeping with the defiant spirit of what has gone before.
 The moralistic ending really takes it down a notch."
-Anannya Baruah for HuffPost wrote "Meat isn’t just Nirmali and Sumon’s means of sublimating their desire and feeling better about not committing adultery; it has always been the object of caste, religious and regional discrimination—a rationalisation for the violent dehumanisation of certain bodies."
-Allan Hunter for Screen Daily saw an echo of The Lunchbox movie and wrote "The delicate, decorous nature of the relationship is sweetly captured.
+Anannya Baruah for HuffPost wrote, "Meat isn't just Nirmali and Sumon's means of sublimating their desire and feeling better about not committing adultery; it has always been the object of caste, religious and regional discrimination—a rationalisation for the violent dehumanisation of certain bodies."
+Allan Hunter for Screen Daily, invoking echoes of The Lunchbox, wrote, "The delicate, decorous nature of the relationship is sweetly captured.
 Hazarika encourages our investment in the couple and how they might engineer a future together.
 Affection is expressed in shy smiles and lingering glances.
 Arghadeep is particularly good at conveying the doe-eyed devotion of Sumon.
-There is an echo of The Lunchbox in a film that might, initially at least, beguile food lovers and incurable romantics alike."
+There is an echo of 'The Lunchbox' in a film that might, initially at least, beguile food lovers and incurable romantics alike."

-A critic from Hindustan Times wrote "A Serbian Film, Aamis is exactly what you get when you suffocate unsuspecting people under systems of oppression."
-Deccan Chronicle wrote "The film devotes a lot of time to cooking, eating, chatting, texting, and the screenplay, full of dialogue and detailed cooking and eating scenes, delivers it all with a beaming smile and a powerful comment on the politics of food."
-Shubhra Gupta of The Indian Express praised the director Hazarika and wrote "Not for the faint-hearted or squeamish, Aamis is an unusual, brilliant film, and Hazarika one of India’s most gifted filmmakers."
-News18 wrote "There is a lot of meat eating; the food shots are lovingly composed.
+A critic from Hindustan Times wrote, "A Serbian Film, Aamis is exactly what you get when you suffocate unsuspecting people under systems of oppression."
+Deccan Chronicle wrote, "The film devotes a lot of time to cooking, eating, chatting, texting, and the screenplay, full of dialogue and detailed cooking and eating scenes, delivers it all with a beaming smile and a powerful comment on the politics of food."
+Shubhra Gupta of The Indian Express praised Hazarika and wrote, "Not for the faint-hearted or squeamish, Aamis is an unusual, brilliant film, and Hazarika one of India's most gifted filmmakers."
+News18 wrote, "There is a lot of meat eating; the food shots are lovingly composed.
 The film suggests that just like we all have different tastes and appetites when it comes to food, we also have varied moral palates and desires."

-The Wire wrote “The assertions that ‘love by itself is enough’ or ‘love solves everything’ seem disconnected from the larger truth: that love can also be evil, that love – or say, obsession – can cross a line, too."
-A critic from The Quint wrote "In a film where every frame is so thoughtfully done, the climax was a dampener.
-But there’s redemption in the final shot where both Sumon and Nirmali touch each other for the first time."
-Ishrat Jahan Holy for The Business Standard wrote "Aamis is a bold genius of Bhaskar Hazarika and it relies on its slow revelations.
+The Wire wrote, "The assertions that 'love by itself is enough' or 'love solves everything' seem disconnected from the larger truth: that love can also be evil, that love – or say, obsession – can cross a line, too."
+A critic from The Quint wrote, "In a film where every frame is so thoughtfully done, the climax was a dampener.
+But there's redemption in the final shot where both Sumon and Nirmali touch each other for the first time."
+Ishrat Jahan Holy for The Business Standard wrote, "Aamis is a bold genius of Bhaskar Hazarika and it relies on its slow revelations.
 As the film progresses, it gently comes out from its 'The Lunchbox'-esque atmosphere and takes the darkest possible turn."